essdot/shimlib/README.md

 ## Notes

 Currently, the toFixed implementation simply truncates and does not do decimal rounding.
+This does not match the [spec for Number.prototype.toFixed](http://www.ecma-international.org/ecma-262/5.1/#sec-15.7.4.5).

 ## Maintainer